 For a (mostly) free password manager, this is a fairly generous feature set.

-On the other hand, while Enpass password manager is free for desktop use, it’s not free on mobile.
-Moreover, if you want to use it on both Android and iOS devices, you’ll have to purchase each mobile platform version separately.
+On the other hand, while Enpass password manager is free for desktop use, it’s not free on mobile, unless you’ll be fine with the 25 items and one vault limit for iOS and Android.

 How to use Enpass

 Unlike many other password managers, Enpass is not cloud-based.
 It stores passwords locally and you have to sync across your home wifi.
-This means you don’t have to create an account as you do with Dashlane and LastPass.
-Instead, you just install the app on whatever platform or device you need it on.
+This means you just install the app on whatever platform or device you need it on and enter your email address.

-Enpass supports a wide variety of platforms and offers apps for Windows, macOS, Linux, iOS, Android, and UWP, as well as browser extensions for Chrome, Firefox, Edge, Opera, Vivaldi, and Safari.
+Enpass supports a wide variety of platforms and offers apps for Windows, macOS, Linux, iOS, Android, and ChromeOS, as well as browser extensions for Chrome, Firefox, Edge, Opera, Vivaldi, and Safari.

 When you first install it, you’ll need to create a Master Password.
 Choose one that is strong and secure, but one you’ll be able to remember.
 If you lose the Master Password, you won’t be able to restore your account.